CG3-Media/alto/README.md

 <img width="1663" alt="image" src="https://github.com/user-attachments/assets/4e17ab33-cb16-42ef-b514-725344b7ee0b" />

+# ⚠️ Development Status
+Note: This gem is currently in early beta.
+But try it out (on some non-critical apps)!

 # Alto Rails Engine

 A mountable Rails engine for collecting user feedback with multiple boards, threaded comments, and voting.